 Nonaccrual: Employees do not accrue annual leave for any full calendar month in which the employee is on leave without pay.
 Employees called to active duty during a national emergency by a reserve branch of the U.S. Armed Forces of the United States do not accrue annual leave during such service, but do accrue state service credit.
 (See the Military Leave Policy.)

 Limitations on Use

 Outside Employment: While on annual leave, an employee may not be employed elsewhere unless the requirements and approvals for outside employment have been met.
 (See the Outside Employment Policy.)

 Illness or Injury During Annual Leave: An employee who becomes ill or is injured while on approved annual leave will be allowed to use accrued sick leave to cover the illness or injury.
-The employee should request their supervisor to change the actual time they were incapacitated due to illness or injury from annual leave to sick leave.
-The supervisor, after checking with the Office of Human Resources, may require appropriate medical certification of the illness or injury before making the change.
+The employee should request that their supervisor change the actual time they were incapacitated due to illness or injury from annual leave to sick leave.
+The supervisor, after consulting with the Office of Human Resources, may require appropriate medical certification of the illness or injury before making the change.